 Hospitals Are Liable for Employee Actions — Most of the Time

 If you have been harmed by a member of the hospital staff — dropped from a gurney for example — the hospital will be held responsible for your injuries.
-Nonetheless, if a hospital employee commits malpractice while under a doctor’s direct supervision, during surgery for example, we may have to sue the doctor rather than the hospital.
+Nonetheless, if a hospital employee commits malpractice while under a doctor’s direct supervision, say for example during surgery, we may have to sue the doctor rather than the hospital.

 Being harmed while hospitalized has no doubt caused you psychological as well as physical trauma.
 A sense of betrayal may accompany being injured by the very people you trusted with your life.
 At Staples, Ellis, our lengthy experience in the field of hospital malpractice has made us well aware of this, so we are driven to fight fiercely to get you the damages you deserve and to treat you with kindness and respect.
 Call us or fill out a form on our website so you can leave the legal wrangling to us and focus on your own recovery.

-The Hospital Negligence Attorneys at Staples, Ellis & Associates serves clients in Pensacola County, Escambia County, Santa Rosa County, Okaloosa County, Walton County, and throughout Northwest Florida.
+The Hospital Malpractice and Negligence Attorneys at Staples, Ellis & Associates serve clients in Pensacola County, Escambia County, Santa Rosa County, Okaloosa County, Walton County, and throughout Northwest Florida.